jkakar/octopress/source/_posts/2012-07-18-deleting-merged-branches-with-git.markdown

 git checkout master
 git pull upstream master

-# Synchronize the remove repository.
+# Synchronize the remote repository.
 git push origin master

 # Find all merged branches and delete them in the local and remote